jaruiz/vhdl_samples/README.md

 This repository contains VHDL code samples meant to be shown to potential employers; unless you are one, this repository is unlikely to interest you.

+These samples are meant to complement the open-hardware project smentioned in my resume.
+They are not a big thing but they do showcase some skills:

+1.- I can turn an algorithm description into logic.
+2.- I enjoy doing it.

 The source for each module includes some implementation and usage details that I will not repeat in this readme file.